Create a UI5 Integration Card that Displays Data from the Northwind Demo System

 In the next steps you edit the

-By connecting your card to the SAP Gateway Demo System (ES5), you’re enabling the card to display dynamic data.
+By connecting your card to the public Northwind demo service, you’re enabling the card to display dynamic data.
 Card destinations are used for outbound communication to a remote resource and contain the required connection information.

 -